Killing rabbits for food. Here are several humane methods

 Hold the rabbit by the hind feet, head

 down.
 He'll not be too sure about this unusual position, but he'll settle down.
-You can also hold a smaller fryer rabbit
+Smaller fryer rabbits can be gripped at the loin.

 His back, which is straight up and